SpriteKitAlliance/SKAToolKit/README.md

 ##SKAToolKit Install Instructions
 - Copy all files in SKAToolKit folder into your project
-- Import either SKATiledMap or any SKA file you want
+- Import either SKAToolKit.h or any specific SKA Tool you want
-- Link to `libz.dylib` in the “Linked Frameworks and Libraries” section of your project file
+- Link to `libz.dylib` in the “Linked Frameworks and Libraries” section of your project file if you are using SKAToolKit.h or SKATiledMap.h

 ##SKATiledMap
 This is a sprite node that represents a map created in Tiled.
-Currently SKATiledMap only supports JSON format.
-Add the JSON file and any images used for your tiles into your project.
+Add the TMX or JSON file and any images used for your tiles into your project.

 ###Resolution Support